Nike Basketball Camp Regis University

-Brady and his wife Brooke have two children, Dash and Pilot.
+Brady and his wife Brooke have three children: Dash, Pilot and Clutch.

 Assistant Coach Scott Clark

-Clark, who is the son of a high-school basketball coach, completed his bachelor’s degree in Kinesiology at Humboldt State and his Masters in Sports Management at California Baptist.
+Clark, who is the son of a high-school basketball coach, graduated in 2012 with his bachelor’s degree in Kinesiology at Humboldt State.
+He then went on to earn his Masters in Sports Management at California Baptist.

-Scott and his wife, Taylor, reside in Denver.
+Scott and his wife, Taylor, reside in Denver with their daughter Cannon.